JeromeSchmied/cgol-tui-rs/README.md

 submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+[1]: assets/0.1.0_gosper_glider_gun.png "Image of using cgol-cli-rs in Alacritty on Arch Linux"